Masala Herb

 The addition of dumplings or savory pancakes, cut in strips, is called a Suppeneinlage.
 Just in case if you ever venture to taste local foods in Vienna or Salzburg.

-In our house, the clear soup made its appearance always on Sunday nights and it would be usually served with Wiener sausages cut in.
+In our house, the clear soup made its appearance always on Sunday nights, and it would usually be served with Wiener sausages cut in.

 The clear soup is meant to give the body warmth from within on cold days.
 It's a concentrated broth.

+The soup gives your body much-needed strength after a hard-working day.
+When served as a plain starter, the clear soup is considered a stomach tease.
 So to say it's preparing your hungry stomach for the main meal to come.

 The soup is also traditionally served up after a funeral with a sausage and a bread roll.